Jennifer Lopez shares first official photos from her wedding to Ben Affleck

 According to TMZ, the couple tied the knot in Las Vegas after obtaining a marriage license from Clark County, Nevada filed on Saturday, July 16.

-J-Lo confirmed her and Ben’s marriage via her On The Block newsletter, where she shared photos from their special day.
+J-Lo confirmed her and Ben’s marriage via her On The JLo newsletter, where she shared photos from their special day.

 She wrote: “They were right when they said, ‘all you need is love.’
 We are so grateful to have that in abundance, a new wonderful family of five amazing children and a life that we have never had more reason to look forward to.”